 Simple validation to protect you from empty results.
 When choices or labels are required you can specify

-required=true parameter for the
+required=true parameter for the or tag.

 That enables you to build more complex interfaces.
 Here is an example that puts labels into different groups:

 <View> <Choices name="label" toName="audio" required="true" choice="multiple" > <View style="display: flex; flex-direction: row; padding-left: 2em; padding-right: 2em; margin-bottom: 3em"> <View style="padding: 1em 4em; background: rgba(255,0,0,0.1)"> <Header size="4" value="Speaker Gender" /> <Choice value="Business" /> <Choice value="Politics" /> </View> <View style="padding: 1em 4em; background: rgba(255,255,0,0.1)"> <Header size="4" value="Speech Type" /> <Choice value="Legible" /> <Choice value="Slurred" /> </View> <View style="padding: 1em 4em; background: rgba(0,0,255,0.1)"> <Header size="4" value="Additional" /> <Choice value="Echo" /> <Choice value="Noises" /> <Choice value="Music" /> </View> </View> </Choices> <Audio name="audio" value="$url" /> </View>

 - zoomControl, brightnessControl and contrastControl for the image tag - zoom has been available for sometime, but now there is an additional toolbar that can be created if one of the above params is provided to the tag.